Orlando Assault Battery Lawyer | The Wiseman Law Firm

 Many times, people who have been arrested and charged with assault and battery, referred to as the accused, have had momentary episodes of rage, were intoxicated, or were provoked into a fight.

-Assault and battery can be charged together, but they are separate offenses in Florida.
+Assault and battery can be charged together, but they are separate offenses in Florida, and related charges such as false imprisonment are sometimes filed alongside them.
 To be convicted, the state must prove you guilty beyond a reasonable doubt on all elements of the offense.

 Assault

 An assault does not involve any physical contact.
-To satisfy the elements of assault, you need to have committed the following:
+Under Florida Statutes Section 784.011, to satisfy the elements of assault, you need to have committed the following:

 - A threat by word or conduct to physically harm someone;